xtivia/xsf/README.md

 - integration with Liferay logging
 - the use of  command "chains"
 - plugging in your own custom marshaller (e.g. to use XML instead of JSON)
-- rapid development of prototype services using JavaScript
 - dynamic routing for cases where the mapping of URIs to commands is not known until runtime (i.e., dynamic dispatching).

 Future updates may also add a portlet to the distribution for use in management and visualization